-- Step 1.
-Choose the mapping list (WAN, LAN or DMZ) you would like do delete the mapping from. - Step 2.
-Click on the Edit link on the rule you want to delete. - Step 3.
+Step 1.
+Choose the mapping list (WAN, LAN, or DMZ) you would like do delete the mapping from.

+Step 2.
+Click on the Edit link corresponding to the rule you want to delete.

+Step 3.
 Enable the Delete mapping checkbox.